mcoimbra/ChunkGraph/README.md

 ### Installation
 Users need to download the source code and scripts from Zenodo to the server.
 The following is the directory structure of the source code, scripts, and instructions:
-* README.md: This file contains a detailed step-by-step "Getting Started Instructions" guide, and "detailed instructions" for running the experiments.
+* README.md: This file contains a detailed step-by-step "Getting Started Instructions" guide, and "Detailed Instructions" for running the experiments.
 * src: This directory contains the source code of ChunkGraph and Ligra-mmap.
 * CSRGraph: This directory contains the source code of Chunk Layout Optimization of ChunkGraph.
 * apps: This directory contains contains the graph query algorithms for ChunkGraph and Ligra-mmap.